 This is a technique based Studio Session.
 It is all about designing our fabric and learning new techniques.
 Techniques to be explored are rust dyeing, immersion dyeing (perfect for lace and doily’s!), using stencils, stamps.
 I will also briefly discuss thermofax screening .

-- 2 yards of cotton calico, washed and ironed – bleached or unbleached is fine.
+- 3 metres of cotton calico, washed and ironed – bleached or unbleached is fine.
 A few bits of t scrap fabric for contrast (ex. black and white pattern)

 - some lace or doily’s for the immersion demo (i will be selling some in class. first come first serve)